aaronkjin/aaronkjin/README.md

 I'm Aaron, an undergrad at Stanford studying Computer Science and Applied Statistics.
+When I'm bored, I dabble with new technologies.

 <!--
 **aaronkjin/aaronkjin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.